Garfius/volumEncoder/README.md

 ![Alt Text](include/le-gif.gif)

 How to:
--Buy a rp2040 based microcontroller, and a S1,S2,Key encoder.
-Maybe cales too!
+- Buy a rp2040 based microcontroller, and a S1,S2,Key encoder.
+Maybe cables too!
--A usb cable
+- The project is set to: rp2040 Zero
--The project is set to: rp2040 Zero
+- open project, compile, upload the resulting ef2 file from: [project folder].pio\build\pico\firmware.elf
--open project, compile, upload the resulting ef2 file at: .pio\build\pico\firmware.elf -done
+- done

 Wiring:

 #see
-int S1_pin = 29;
+- int S1_pin = 29;
-int S2_pin =28;
+- int S2_pin =28;
-int mykey = 27 ;
+- int mykey = 27 ;

 #see
-0v-to-0v
+- 0v-to-0v
-5v-to-5v
+- 5v-to-5v

 Btw: this is a vscode+plarform.io project, Mandril!!!